ivangeorgiev/pytest-databricks/docs/getting-started.md

 # Getting Started with pytest-databricks

+In this guide I will show you how to quickly get started with pytest-databricks package:

 1. Create test notebooks in Databricks
 2. Create pytest script to orchestrate tests
 3. Execute tests

+All sources for this guide are available in GitHub: https://github.com/ivangeorgiev/pytest-databricks-example/blob/master/notebooks/Test-AssertEquals-DataFrames.py

 ## Create Test Notebooks in Databricks

-Here is an example [Databricks notebook](Test-AssertEquals-DataFrames.ipynb) defining Python `unittest.TestCase`.
-You can import it in your Databricks workspace from [Jupyter Notebook](Test-AssertEquals-DataFrames.ipynb) format or [Python source](Test-AssertEquals-DataFrames.py) format and start using it as a template.
+Here is an example [Databricks notebook](https://github.com/ivangeorgiev/pytest-databricks-example/blob/master/notebooks/Test-AssertEquals-DataFrames.ipynb) defining Python `unittest.TestCase`.
+You can import it in your Databricks workspace from [Jupyter Notebook](https://github.com/ivangeorgiev/pytest-databricks-example/blob/master/notebooks/Test-AssertEquals-DataFrames.ipynb) format or [Python source](https://github.com/ivangeorgiev/pytest-databricks-example/blob/master/notebooks/Test-AssertEquals-DataFrames.py) format and start using it as a template.

 To make it more clear we will look into each command from the notebook.